DanHarries/DotNet7-RPG/README.md

 # DotNet-RPG

-## A project to get up to speed with .Net 7
+A project to get up to speed with .Net 7, uses Web API, SQL Express and JWT tokens for Auth.